vanvuongngo/ClaraN/apps/clara-n/README.md

 - `src/components`: Recommended directory for components.

 - `public`: Any static assets, like images, can be placed in the public directory.
 Please see the [Vite public directory](https://vitejs.dev/guide/assets.html#the-public-directory) for more info.

+- `src-tauri`: This is the tauri project of ClaraN to create hybrid apps with web technologies and a secure Rust backend.

 ## Add Integrations and deployment